 How to Go About Intraday Trading

 It is important to understand the fundamentals of intraday trading in order to make consistent profits.
 A good tip is to trade with the current market trend.
 If the market is falling, sell first and buy later, and vice versa.
 Make an intraday trade plan and stick to the plan.
 Set your desired profit and stop-loss limit.
-Do not be greedy.
+Do not be over-ambitious.
 Instead, book your profits at regular intervals.
 Maintain stop-loss levels.
 It helps you to limit your loss if the market does not perform.
 Also, choose highly liquid shares and trade in a small number of shares at a time, if you are not a seasoned trader.

 Basic Rules of Intraday Trading

-An unexpected movement can wipe all your investment in a few minutes.
+An unexpected movement can affect your investments in a few minutes.
 Hence, it is important to keep in mind a few intraday trading basics while carrying out intraday trading.
 Do not trade in the first hour as the opening range is established during that time.
 The fluctuations of this range can help to identify the intraday trend.
 Move with the market trend as it allows potential for a greater profit if the trend continues.
 Another basic rule is to fix entry price and target levels.
 Set a stop-loss limit so that your losses will be curtailed if the share drops.
 Also, withdraw if your desired profits are met.
 Stick to your plan and carry trade in a disciplined manner.